1. About the Study

 Between 2016 and 2018, for the first time, we recruited our third generation participants, the grandchildren of our original Mothers.
 We investigated intergenerational and developmental pathways of childhood and adolescent obesity and the transmission of antisocial behaviour across three generations.
 MUSP is one of only a handful of studies worldwide that is able to examine whether maternal pregnancy, early childhood and puberty are critical periods for the development of obesity and behavioural problems not only in offspring but also for the next generation.

-In 2021, 40 years after the study began, the latest phase of the study commenced.
-For this phase we again follow-up with our second and third generation of participants to investigate the incidence and experiences of childhood victimisation.
-This study will explore the extent to which children and adolescents experience victimisation in Australia and the factors that contribute to this victimisation.
+In 2021, 40 years after the study began, the most recent phase of the study commenced.
+For this phase we followed-up with our second and third generation of participants to investigate the incidence and experiences of childhood victimisation.
+This study explored the extent to which children and adolescents experience victimisation in Australia and the factors that contribute to this victimisation.
 This study will address widespread concerns about the experiences of violence by Australian children.
 No previous Australian population based studies have addressed this issue.
+Findings from this phase of the study will be available later in 2023.